Onir

 Onir (born Anirban Dhar, 1 May 1969) is an Indian film and television director, editor, screenwriter and producer.
-He is best known for his film My Brother…Nikhil, based on the life of Dominic d'Souza, was one of the first mainstream Hindi films to deal with AIDS and same-sex relationships.
+He is best known for his film My Brother…Nikhil, based on the life of Dominic d'Souza, and one of the first mainstream Hindi films to deal with AIDS and same-sex relationships in India.

 Onir won the National Award for his film I Am.
 He has won 16 film awards in total.

 Life and career

 Early life

 Onir was born as Anirban Dhar in Samchi, Bhutan.
 His father Aparesh Dhar and mother Manjushree are of Bengali origin.
 Onir spent much of his childhood going to the cinema.
 The family moved to Kolkata around 1990.

 In Kolkata, Onir studied comparative literature and took a few film classes at Chitrabani film school.
 He graduated from Jadavpur University in 1989, after which he received a scholarship to study film editing at SFB/TTC in Berlin.
 He later returned to India and worked as an editor, scriptwriter, art director, music album producer and director before becoming an independent producer and director.